 Price: $299-330

-Elegoo is another established brand, better known for their affordable resin machines.
-In the past few years, they have also been introducing affordable FDM machines to the market.
-You can find all the Neptune series machines on their official website.
+Elegoo is another established brand better known for its affordable resin machines.
+In the past few years, it has also been introducing affordable FDM machines to the market.
+You can find all the Neptune series machines on its official website.

-Elegoo Neptune 4 on Amazon and Neptune 4 Pro are the next 3D printers in the Neptune series.
-As the consumer desktop FDM 3D printer market goes through the ‘print speed race’, Elegoo offered its own alternatives.
-Klipper firmware-enabled technology, higher-temperature dual gear extruders, and extra cooling features pushed the Neptune 4 series 3D printers to come with the default high printing speeds.
+Elegoo Neptune 4 and Neptune 4 Pro are the next 3D printers in the Neptune Series.
+As the consumer desktop FDM 3D printer market goes through the ‘print speed race,’ Elegoo offers its own alternatives.
+Klipper firmware-enabled technology, higher-temperature dual gear extruders, and extra cooling features push the Neptune 4 series 3D printers to come with the default high printing speeds.

 Elegoo also launched Neptune 4 Plus and Neptune 4 Max build volume-sized machines.
-Yet again, Elegoo managed to integrate all nice-to-have features, such as automatic bed leveling, flexible build plates, and feature-rich touch screens, into budget machines.
+Yet again, Elegoo integrated all nice-to-have features, such as automatic bed leveling, flexible build plates, and feature-rich touch screens, into budget machines.
 Elegoo Neptune 4 Plus and Neptune 4 Max are ideal printers for testing exotic filaments with the bigger 0.6mm nozzle in order to print bigger and faster.

 I was pleasantly surprised by the Elegoo Neptune 3 Plus performance.
 During my testing, I found out that a big volume on a budget 3D printer doesn’t necessarily mean quality loss.
 Direct Drive extruder deals with TPU and Wood filament like a boss, and from now on, this is my go-for machine for large prints.